CityofPortland/pbot-federated-apps/services/support/src/pages/team.md

 Here you will find overviews for the three groups involved in supporting data, process, and technology at PBOT with links to intranet pages for more information!

-If you are looking to sumbmit a support request, [click here](./requests).
+If you are looking to submit a support request, [click here](./requests).

 If you are looking for general information on the support process, [click here](..).